kluchey/OMG/pages/MCV4U 5-R Review.md

 					- This vector needs to be perpendicular to two known vectors.
 You see the word perpendicular which should cue up either:  dot product or cross product.
 						- When it comes to solving unknowns, use the dot product.
 						- The cross product is better for situations in which you need to create a vector which is perpendicular.
-					- Dot product your large formula based vector with
+					- Dot product your large formula based vector with each direction vector.
+You will get two equations in two variables, $t,k$, from doing this.
+Solve for both $t$ and $k$ with this system and then you can get points A and B from $t$ and $k
 		- ---